jvithub/jvithub.github.io/_posts/2024-04-11-github_ssh_setup.md

-# Adding a Local Repository to Github for macOS:
+# Adding a Local Repository to Github for macOS

 Generating and adding SSH keys only need to be done if it hasn't been done before.